-- Arrive on time for your exam, ideally 15 minutes before the exam commences.
+- Arrive on time for your examination, ideally 15 minutes before the examination commences

-- Be familiar with the correct location of your exam.
+- Be familiar with the correct location of your examination

-- You must bring your valid student id card with you to all exams.
+- You must bring your valid student ID card with you to all examinations

-- You are not permitted to bring personal belongings e.g. mobile phones, smart watches or any electronic communication device into an exam room/venue (if in doubt leave it at home).
+- You are not permitted to bring personal belongings e.g. mobile phones, smart watches or any electronic communication device into an examination room/venue (if in doubt leave it at home)

-- The end of semester examinations will be run in compliance with the UL Assessment Regulations which can be found in the Handbook of Academic Regulations and Procedures.
+- The end of semester examinations will be run in compliance with the Assessment Regulations, which can be found in the Handbook of Academic Regulations and Procedures

 See below and Student Handbook for further details.